Kamadulski999/Lilith_Photography/README.md

 ## Lilith Photography

-This site features a React front end combined with an Express server for delivering content.
+This site features a React front end combined with an Express server.